c100bit/rails_gemfile/README.md

 **Kaminari**.
 A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs. <https://github.com/kaminari/kaminari>

+`gem 'faraday'`

+**Faraday**.
+Faraday is an HTTP client lib that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle. <https://github.com/lostisland/faraday>

+`gem 'friendly_id'`

+**FriendlyId**.
+FriendlyId is the "Swiss Army bulldozer" of slugging and permalink plugins for Active Record.
+It lets you create pretty URLs and work with human-friendly strings as if they were numeric ids. <https://github.com/norman/friendly_id>

+`gem 'babosa'`

+**Babosa**.
+Babosa is a library for creating human-friendly identifiers, aka "slugs".
+It can also be useful for normalizing and sanitizing data. <https://github.com/norman/babosa>

+`gem 'russian'`

+**Russian**.
+Russian language support for Ruby and Rails, using I18n library. <https://github.com/yaroslav/russian>

+`gem 'best_in_place'`

+**Best In Place**.
+Best in Place is a jQuery based AJAX Inplace-Editor that takes profit of RESTful server-side controllers to allow users to edit stuff with no need of forms. <https://github.com/bernat/best_in_place>

+`gem 'cocoon'`

+**Cocoon**.
+Cocoon makes it easier to handle nested forms. <https://github.com/nathanvda/cocoon>

+`gem 'simple_form'`

+**Simple Form**.
+Simple Form aims to be as flexible as possible while helping you with powerful components to create your forms. <https://github.com/plataformatec/simple_form>

+`gem 'slim-rails'`

+**Slim-Rails**.
+Slim-rails provides Slim generators for Rails 3+. <https://github.com/slim-template/slim-rails>

+`gem 'jbuilder'`

+**Jbuilder**.
+Jbuilder gives you a simple DSL for declaring JSON structures that beats manipulating giant hash structures. <https://github.com/rails/jbuilder>

+`gem 'coffee-rails'`

+**Coffee-Rails**.
+CoffeeScript adapter for the Rails asset pipeline. <https://github.com/rails/coffee-rails>

+`gem 'jquery-rails'`

+**Jquery-Rails**. jQuery!
+For Rails. <https://github.com/rails/jquery-rails>

+`gem 'bootstrap'`

+**Bootstrap Ruby Gem**.
+Bootstrap 4 ruby gem for Ruby on Rails (Sprockets) and Hanami (formerly Lotus). <https://github.com/twbs/bootstrap-rubygem>

+`gem 'font-awesome-rails'`

+**Font-Awesome-Rails**.
+Font-awesome-rails provides the Font-Awesome web fonts and stylesheets as a Rails engine for use with the asset pipeline. <https://github.com/bokmann/font-awesome-rails>

+`gem 'breadcrumbs_on_rails'`

+**Breadcrumbs On Rails**.
+BreadcrumbsOnRails is a simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
+It provides helpers for creating navigation elements with a flexible interface. <https://github.com/weppos/breadcrumbs_on_rails>

+`gem 'ransack'`

+**Ransack**.
+Ransack enables the creation of both simple and advanced search forms for your Ruby on Rails application. <https://github.com/activerecord-hackery/ransack>